Phir Kab Milogi

 Phir Kab Milogi (lit.
 'When will you meet me again?') is a 1974 Bollywood romance film directed by Hrishikesh Mukherjee.
 The music for the film was composed by R.D.
 Burman.

 Plot

 Sapna (Mala Sinha) is having fun meeting her employee Rajesh (Biswajit) as Paro, and then, in the city as Sapna; and Rajesh falls for the simplicity of Paro.
-His heart breaks when he realizes both Sapna and Paro are one, and he leaves his job, and goes to a remote village, where he once again meets Sapna, but this time, as a would be of local contractor, Diwan Sahab.
-She is taken hostage by Teja (Dilip Kumar) because of a confusion that she is his sister.
-His sister, realizing that Teja would kill Sapna, lets her go, but Sapna doesn't reach back to her cottage.
+His heart breaks when he realizes both Sapna and Paro are one.

+Rajesh quits his job and goes to a remote village, where he once again meets Sapna, who is now the fiancee of local contractor Diwan Sahab.
+Sapna is taken hostage by Teja (Dilip Kumar) because of a confusion that she is his sister.
+The sister, fearing that Teja would kill Sapna, releases her, but Sapna doesn't reach her cottage.

 Would Rajesh ever be able to tell her he loved her; more importantly, is Sapna alive?